Dragonzuke/Eldoria/README.md

+# NOTE
+**THIS IS A WIP PROJECT.
+THIS WILL NOT WORK WITH CURRENT MINECRAFT VERSIONS AS IT IS NOT COMPILED YET.
+ANYTHING YOU SEE IN HERE IS NOT THE FINAL RELEASE PRODUCT.
+ANY ISSUES SHOULD BE REPORTED TO ```zukedev``` ON DISCORD**

 # Eldoria: Echoes of the Ancients

 Eldoria: Echoes of the Ancients is a Minecraft adventure mod that transports players into a world filled with the remnants of long-lost civilizations.
 Players will explore ancient ruins, uncover hidden lore, and face formidable foes as they piece together the history of Eldoria.